Alternative Holistic Therapies

 Cancer Care – before and after Chemotherapy

 At Acupuncture Connections all of our Acupuncturists are licensed by the Massachusetts Board of Registration in Medicine.
 The requirements to become a licensed acupuncturist in the state of Massachusetts are extensive.
 This includes a minimum of 3 years post-graduate studies in Acupuncture at a school that is recognized by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).
-In addition, Massachusetts Licensed Acupuncturist have over 1,000 hours of clinical experience including hundreds of hours of hands-on clinical training.
+In addition, Massachusetts Licensed Acupuncturists have over 1,000 hours of clinical experience including hundreds of hours of hands-on clinical training.

 Acupuncture needles are extremely thin and generally do not hurt when they are inserted.
-However since they are still needles you may feel a small pinch when they go in which should quickly subside.
+However since they are still needles you may feel a small pinch when they go in, which should quickly subside.
 If a point continues to hurt, tell your practitioner so that they can adjust or remove the needle.
 Our practitioners generally use guide tubes during needles insertions.
 Since all of your pain receptors are directly below the skin, the use of these tubes will help to quickly bypass the pain receptors making a pain free insertion much more likely.

 Treatments vary based upon your condition and the style of acupuncture used.
 We always strive to have our treatments be as few needles as is necessary to achieve the results we are focused on for the patient.
 This can allow for a range from as few as 2 needles to as many as 12+.
 Typical treatments use about 8-10 needles.